UMDOER/PSYC341OER/_pages/cogdev-aging/cognitivedevelopment.md

 * Do children’s natures differ, or do differences among children only reflect differences in their experiences?
 * Do you see development as more continuous or more discontinuous?
 * Can you think of ways other than those described in the module in which research on cognitive development could be used to improve education?
+* Memory declines during adulthood.
+Is this statement correct?
+What does research show?

 ## Vocabulary
 ### Concrete operations stage